leonardbereska/leonardbereska.github.io/_posts/2018-10-24-whycatholic.md

 **Reasonoblis**: Not ok?
 Maybe.
 It is not racism, though.
 Don't get me wrong, I respect people of every color or race, but what people *believe* is important to me.
 If these men want to implement god's plan by following the Quran like the instructions for building an IKEA shelf, their *beliefs* are dangerous beyond *belief*.

 **Simplidealo**: As if they would care about this stupid book.
 This is a politicial move.
 Muslims feel alienated in our Western culture.
 We completely failed at integrating them and the average German man is a racist, not to mention that writer.
-No wonder they are frustrated.
+No wonder that they are frustrated.
 If someone writes racist slur, then these are the logical consequences.

 **Reasonoblis**: Frustrated!?
 Why shouldn't they care about the Quran?
 It is holy to them after all.